unovue/radix-vue/docs/content/components/toolbar.md

 ---

-outline: deep
-metaTitle: Toolbar
+title: Toolbar
-metaDescription: A container for grouping a set of controls, such as buttons, toggle groups or dropdown menus.
+description: A container for grouping a set of controls, such as buttons, toggle groups or dropdown menus.
 name: toolbar
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/toolbar
 ---